vuex-orm/vuex-orm/docs/guide/prologue/what-is-vuex-orm.md

   ]
 */

-// Fetch posts with relation.
-const posts = store.getters['entities/posts/query']().with('author').get()
+// Fetch all posts with its relation. const posts = store.getters['entities/posts/query']().with('author').get()

 /*